creyke/EndangeredSpeciesOnThinIce/README.md

 1. Download an emulator such as DeSmuME.
 2. Download and run one of the .nds binary file from the [builds](https://github.com/creyke/EndangeredSpeciesOnThinIce/tree/master/builds) folder.

+# Mapping
+1. Run the editor from [source](https://github.com/creyke/EndangeredSpeciesOnThinIce/tree/master/editor/src) or (easier) from [binary](https://github.com/creyke/EndangeredSpeciesOnThinIce/tree/master/editor/bin) - the "Windows10" version has a setup.exe installer, after which EndangeredEd is in the start menu.
+2. Download one of the [level](https://github.com/creyke/EndangeredSpeciesOnThinIce/tree/master/levels) files from this repository.
+3. Open the map with "File / Open Level".

 # Technology
 * The game was written in C++ on top of PALib and libnds.
 * All physics, camera and gameplay code was written from scratch.